AdobeDocs/experience-platform.nl-NL/help/identity-service/ui/shared-devices.md

 ![enable-shared-device](../images/shared-device/enable-shared-device.png)

-De [!UICONTROL Shared Identity Namespace] en [!UICONTROL User Identity Namespace] configuratieopties verschijnen, toestaand u om de identiteitsnamespaces te wijzigen die u wilt gebruiken.
+The [!UICONTROL Shared Identity Namespace] and [!UICONTROL User Identity Namespace] configuration options appear, allowing you to modify the identity namespaces that you want to use.

 ![set-namespaces](../images/shared-device/set-namespaces.png)